Thought Leadership | How To & Education | Hyperlocal Lead Generation

 These are real questions of fairness that we rarely see addressed.

-First it seems to us that it would be fair and equitable, to not allow any principle reductions on cash out.
-Instead we think the underwater, cash out, portion of any mortgage should be converted to unsecured debt.
-This allows lenders to fully pursue collection, while allowing borrowers the right to eliminate the debt in bankruptcy without fear of losing their home.
-If the borrower doesn’t want this option, then they can try to negotiate a short sale, or deal with the consequences of foreclosure – fair all around.
+First, it seems to us that it would be fair and equitable, to not allow any principal reductions on cash out.
+Instead, we think the underwater, cash-out portion of any mortgage should be converted to unsecured debt.
+This allows lenders to fully pursue collection while allowing borrowers the right to eliminate the debt in bankruptcy without fear of losing their homes.
+If the borrower doesn’t want this option, then they can try to negotiate a short sale, or deal with the consequences of foreclosure - fair all around.

-As for principle balance reductions, those should be strictly limited to amounts used to purchase a home, where the home has since fallen in value, through NO direct fault of the borrower.
-This is fair because banks were in a far better position to realize that prices were unsustainable at the peak, then the average homeowner, who kept hearing that prices would only go up, or that there was no bubble.
+As for principal balance reductions, those should be strictly limited to amounts used to purchase a home, where the home has since fallen in value, through NO direct fault of the borrower.
+This is fair because banks were in a far better position to realize that prices were unsustainable at the peak than the average homeowner, who kept hearing that prices would only go up, or that there was no bubble.